juliasolee/MyWork/README.md

 <a name="intro"></a>
 ## Introduction

-My name is Júlia Solé, I'm living in Barcelona, where I licensed in Audiovisual Systems Engineering (Universitat Pompeu Fabra, UPF).
+My name is Júlia Solé, born and raised in Barcelona :sunny:, where I licensed in Audiovisual Systems Engineering.
 Until now, I have worked on Computer Graphics and Virtual Reality projects, but lately my passion has been Artificial Intelligence.
 Let me show you a bit of what I'm talking about.

 <a name="eng"></a>
 ## Engineering